WFCD/warframe-items/README.md

 <br>

 ### Pre-compiled data
 You can find all automatically compiled data in `/data/json`.
-File names ending in `-lock` include the item's `contentHash`, `dropRateHash` and `imageHash`.
-These values are used to figure out which items need updating but don't matter much otherwise.
+Images are stored in `/data/img`.

 <br>